-Thus when $X$ is {\it sufficiently general} and when $S$ has the expected trisecant behaviour and at most a finite number of singular points, one expects that the locus of trisecant lines to $S$ contained in $X$ is of pure dimension two and that the one dimensional families of trisecant lines to $S$ contained in $X$ are generically smooth as subschemes of the corresponding parameter space.
+Thus when $X$ is {\it sufficiently general}, when $S$ has the expected trisecant behaviour and at most a finite number of singular points, the locus of trisecant lines to $S$ contained in $X$ is of pure dimension two and one expects that the one dimensional families of trisecant lines to $S$ contained in $X$ are generically smooth as subschemes of the corresponding parameter space.

-This expectation translates into the following conditions, letting notation be as above:
+The previous natural expectation/hypothesis translates into the following conditions, letting notation be as above:

 If $T\subset X$ denotes the unique two dimensional irreducible component of the locus of trisecant lines to $S$ contained in $X$ to which $L$ belongs, then Furthermore, if $T'$ is smooth along $L'$, then